 Some unauthorized recreational use of the existing canal road occurs at the site.
-This mostly consists of walkers, horseback riders and all-terrain vehicles.
+Multiple recreational activities may occur within the city street.

 b.
 Would the proposed project displace any existing recreational uses?
 If so, describe.

 c.
 Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any.